PINTO: Faithful Language Reasoning Using Prompt-Generated Rationales: Experimental Setup

 \textbf{Evaluation Metrics}~ To evaluate the reasoning model's \textit{task performance}, we use the accuracy metric and consider both ID and OOD test sets in our experiments.
 ID/OOD test sets are taken from the same/different dataset as the training set.
 To evaluate the \textit{faithfulness} of the generated rationale to the reasoning model's predicted label, we adopt the LAS metric~\citep{hase2020leakage}.
 LAS measures rationale-label consistency as how well the rationale helps a simulator model predict the reasoning model’s predicted label.
 Following \citet{hase2020leakage}, we implement the simulator as a fine-tuned T5-Base LM~\citep{2020t5}.
 To aggregate accuracy and LAS as a single metric, we use Normalized Relative Gain (NRG) metric~\citep{pmlr-v162-chan22a}.
 Across all compared methods, NRG first normalizes each of the two constituent metrics' scores as values in $[0,1]$, then obtains the aggregate score by taking the mean of the two normalized scores.

-\textbf{Implementation Details}~ For the rationalizing module, we use GPT-NeoX \citep{gpt-neox-20b}, a pretrained, autoregressive, decoder-only LM with 20B parameters.
-To create each dataset's prompt, we manually annotate gold rationales for seven training examples.
-For the reasoning module, we use T5-Base \citep{2020t5}, an encoder-decoder LM which has only 220M parameters (\ie two orders of magnitude smaller than the rationalizing module).
-We also experiment with RoBERTa-Large~\citep{liu2019roberta}, an encoder-only LM with 355M parameters, as the reasoning module.
-For RoBERTa-Large (unlike for T5-Base), we obtain the plausibility score for each choice by directly feeding the final encoder representation into a linear layer followed by a softmax classifier.
+\textbf{Implementation Details}~ For the rationalizing module, we use GPT-neox \citep{gpt-neox-20b}, a pretrained, autoregressive LM with 20B parameters.
+We manually annotate 7 examples to set up the prompt for each task dataset.
+For the reasoning module, we adopt T5-base \citep{2020t5} with only 220 million parameters, which is around two orders of magnitude smaller than the rationalizing module.
 During fine-tuning, the standard training loss (Eq.~\ref{eq:standard}) and our counterfactual training loss (Eq.~\ref{eq:counterfactual}) are directly combined as the overall training loss.
-For counterfactual training, the rationale perturbation strategy is uniformly selected (between token masking and token replacement) per training batch.
-For token replacement, the replacement rate is empirically set to $k = 30\%$.
-All reported results are averaged over four fixed random seeds.
+For perturbing rationales, we randomly choose the token masking or token replacement strategy with a equal chance in each training batch.
+The replacing rate for token replacement is empirically set to $30\%$.
+We run all the experiments on the compared methods 4 times using a fixed set of random seeds and report the average results.